May 12, 2021

 Power utility Elektroprivreda Srbije (EPS) has announced a tender for the analysis of the conditions for the construction of solar power plants at ash dumps of the Morava and Kolubara A coal power plants.

 EPS has only one solar photovoltaic facility, with an installed capacity of 330 kW.
-The project pipeline includes the 9.95 MW Petka solar facility at the Ćirikovac coal mine and the 97.2 MW Srednje Kostolačko Ostrvo wind power project at the ash and slag dump in the Kostolac mining basin.
+The project pipeline includes the 9.95 MW Petka solar facility at the Ćirikovac coal mine and the 97.2 MW Srednje Kostolačko Ostrvo solar power project at the ash and slag dump in the Kostolac mining basin.

 The construction of solar power plants at the ash and slag dumps, but also on abandoned coal mines is emerging on a worldwide scale within the processes of the energy transition, decarbonization and the development of renewables.